innodatalabs/innodatalabs.github.io/_posts/2019-01-31-7776_ways_to_compute_f1_for_ner_task.md

 Example:
 ```
-Ben was in New Your City on Monday
+Ben was in New York City on Monday
 ```

 IOB: